Xamarin.Forms XAML Basics

 - Part 5.
 From Data Binding to MVVM

-In addition to these XAML Basics articles, you can download preview chapters of our upcoming book Creating Mobile Apps with Xamarin.Forms.
-XAML topics are covered in more depth in many chapters, including:
+In addition to these XAML Basics articles, you can download chapters of the book Creating Mobile Apps with Xamarin.Forms:

 Chapter 7.
 XAML vs. Code

 Chapter 8.
 Code and XAML in Harmony

 XAML is an XML-based language created by Microsoft as an alternative to programming code for instantiating and initializing objects, and organizing those objects in parent-child hierarchies.
 XAML has been adapted to several technologies within the .NET framework, but it has found its greatest utility in defining the layout of user interfaces within the Windows Presentation Foundation (WPF), Silverlight, the Windows Runtime, and the Universal Windows Platform (UWP).

 XAML is also part of Xamarin.Forms, the cross-platform natively-based programming interface for iOS, Android, and UWP mobile devices.
 Within the XAML file, the Xamarin.Forms developer can define user interfaces using all the Xamarin.Forms views, layouts, and pages, as well as custom classes.
 The XAML file can be either compiled or embedded in the executable.
 Either way, the XAML information is parsed at build time to locate named objects, and again at runtime to instantiate and initialize objects, and to establish links between these objects and programming code.

 XAML has several advantages over equivalent code:

 - XAML is often more succinct and readable than equivalent code.

 - The parent-child hierarchy inherent in XML allows XAML to mimic with greater visual clarity the parent-child hierarchy of user-interface objects.